OPCODE-Open-Spring-Fest/DSA_Dojo/README.md

 ## Contact 📱

-If you have any questions or feedback, please reach out to us at roshan.2201021cs@iiitbh.ac.in. 📧
+If you have any questions or feedback, please reach out to us at roshan.2201021cs@iiitbh.ac.in or abhijeet.2201164ec@iiitbh.ac.in 📧

 ### Setup